FAQ - National Identification Code (CIN) for Italian Properties

 Welcome to the most frequently asked questions about Italy's National Identification Code (CIN).
-This guide covers everything you need to know about obtaining, displaying, and registering your CIN on Holidu.
+This comprehensive guide will help you understand the CIN requirements, deadlines, and how to register your property on Holidu.

 How can I request the CIN?

 To get your CIN, visit the Banca Dati Strutture Ricettive (BDSR) platform.
-You'll need SPID or CIE to log in.
-Once you verify your property details, you can apply for the CIN.
-For detailed instructions, refer to the Ministry of Tourism's official manual.
+You'll need either SPID (Sistema Pubblico di Identità Digitale) or CIE (Carta d'Identità Elettronica) to log in.
+Once you verify your property details on the platform, you can submit your application for the CIN.
+For detailed step-by-step instructions, consult the Ministry of Tourism's official manual.

 Is the CIN mandatory for everyone?